 - You are encouraged to comment respectfully on other contributors’ blog posts.

 All blog items should be turned in via e-mail as a Microsoft Word or Google document, with images attached separately, by a mutually agreed-upon deadline.
 If for any reason you cannot meet your committed deadline, please let us know in advance.

 If your post is accepted, it will be posted on the scheduled date.

-Additionally, you will grant Women at Warp the exclusive right to publish your original post for a minimum of three months, before you cross-post to other sides.
+Additionally, you will grant Women at Warp the exclusive right to publish your original post for a minimum of three months, before you cross-post to other publications.
 If, after this three-month period, you choose to republish the blog elsewhere, we ask that you link back to the post on Women at Warp as the original publication source.